 CBD as a Daily Supplement

-When the endocannabinoid is supplemented by the CBD in these products, it is able to function more efficiently, optimizing the body’s performance each day.
+When the endocannabinoid system is supplemented by the CBD in these products, it is able to function more efficiently, optimizing the body’s performance each day.
 Although it is not critical to supplement the endocannabinoid system daily, doing so may increase the effectiveness of CBD and the endocannabinoid system.

-FDA Doses vs Servings
+FDA Doses vs Suggested Servings

 In order to comply with FDA regulations, Medical Marijuana, Inc. does not list an RDI of our own, nor do we provide a Daily Value (%DV) for any of our products.
 However, our products do come with a “suggested serving size.”
-This is here to help you decide the right amount of CBD serving sizes, using a variety of our products, to help you hit your daily CBD goal.
+This is here to help you decide the right amount of CBD to take, using a variety of our products, to help you hit your daily CBD goal.

 We recommend our customers do their own research from a source they can trust or consult their doctor or specialist to determine their own ideal daily CBD levels.

 When starting any new supplement routine, it is suggested you start low and go slow.
 Once you determine the CBD levels you’d like to achieve each day, start below that number and work your way up, increasing your serving size every few days.

-CBD, like all cannabinoids, can build up in the body and cause an increase in cannabinoid receptors, making the endocannabinoid system more active and more sensitive to stimulation by cannabinoids.
+CBD, like all cannabinoids, can also build up in the body and cause an increase in cannabinoid receptors, making the endocannabinoid system more active and more sensitive to stimulation by cannabinoids.
 This is one more reason to make sure you are supplementing your system with CBD daily.

 Learn About CBD